awsdocs/aws-iot-sitewise-user-guide/doc_source/security-best-practices.md

 Choose a non\-deprecated, encrypted message security mode when you configure your OPC\-UA sources for your gateway\.
 This helps secure your industrial data as it moves from your OPC\-UA servers to the gateway\.
 For more information, see [Data in transit over the local network](encryption-in-transit.md#local-encryption-in-transit) and [Configuring data sources](configure-sources.md)\.

+## Keep your components up to date<a name="security-best-practices-update-regularly"></a>

+If you use AWS IoT SiteWise gateways to ingest data to the service, it's your responsibility to conﬁgure and maintain your gateway's environment\.
+This responsibility includes upgrading to the latest versions of the gateway's system software, AWS IoT Greengrass software, and connectors\.

+**Note**
+The AWS IoT SiteWise Edge connector stores secrets on your file system\.
+These secrets control who can view the data cached within your gateway\.
+It's strongly recommended that you turn on disk or file\-system encryption for the system running your gateway\.

 ## Encrypt your gateway's file system<a name="security-best-practices-gateway-encryption"></a>

 Encrypt and secure your gateway, so your industrial data is secure as it moves through the gateway\.
 If your gateway has a hardware security module, you can configure AWS IoT Greengrass to secure your gateway\.
 For more information, see [Hardware security integration](https://docs.aws.amazon.com/greengrass/latest/developerguide/hardware-security.html) in the *AWS IoT Greengrass Developer Guide*\.
 Otherwise, consult the documentation for your operating system to learn how to encrypt and secure your file system\.

+## Secure access to your edge configuration<a name="security-best-practices-edge-access-control"></a>

+Don't share your edge console application password or your SiteWise Monitor application password\.
+Don't put this password in places where anyone can see them\.
+Implement a healthy password rotation policy by configuring an appropriate expiration for your password\.

 ## Grant SiteWise Monitor users minimum possible permissions<a name="security-best-practices-minimum-monitor-permissions"></a>